One-Stop Student Services Office, Enrollment Services/Admissions

 - Requests for SC4 official/non-official academic transcripts

 SC4 campus tours are provided free of charge upon request.
-Prospective students are encouraged to contact the Admissions office to schedule a tour.
+Prospective students are encouraged to contact the Admissions office to schedule a tour with a Student Ambassador.
 Tours include visits to Student Services offices, buildings, classrooms and programs of specific interest.
-Requests for tours can be made by calling (810) 989-5571 or completing the form online at www.sc4.edu/tour.
+Requests for tours can be made by calling (810) 989-4635 or completing the form online at www.sc4.edu/tour_request.aspx.
 First-time college students who are planning to attend SC4 will receive a campus tour as part of their pre-enrollment orientation program.

 SC4 strongly encourages students to submit a Social Security Number on the application for admission.
 The Social Security Number is used as the single unique identifier that facilitates the coordination of a student’s academic record, especially those submitted by external institutions.
 Without the Social Security Number, the college cannot provide tuition-related Federal Tax Credit information, award federal/state financial aid and may have difficulty providing the accurate coordination of academic records.